-The Presbyterian Church in Canada is a member of For the Love of Creation, a Canadian faith-based initiative for climate justice.
+The Presbyterian Church in Canada is a member of For the Love of Creation, a Canadian faith-based coalition for climate justice.

 How are you called?
 Three ways to join.

 Talking to each other to build relationships and reduce polarization is essential for gaining consensus on the actions we need to take to build a sustainable future for all.
 There are three streams for conversation.
-The first is for those who rarely talking about climate change and focusses on gently probing thoughts and emotions; the second is for those who have a basic understanding of climate change but feel uncertain about what they can do about it; the third stream is meant for those who are already engaged and focusses on enacting political and systemic change for climate justice.
+The first is for those who rarely talk about climate change and focuses on gently probing thoughts and emotions.
+The second is for those who have a basic understanding of climate change but feel uncertain about what they can do about it.
+The third stream is meant for those who are already engaged and focuses on enacting political and systemic change for climate justice.
 Connect here .